Geert Wilders: International

 Wilders was extensively discussed in leaked American diplomatic cables.
 In a briefing to president Barack Obama, he was described as "no friend of the US: he opposes Dutch military involvement in Afghanistan; he believes development assistance is money wasted; he opposes NATO missions outside 'allied' territory; he is against most EU initiatives; and, most troubling, he foments fear and hatred of immigrants."

 In July 2011, Anders Behring Breivik, the man who carried out the 2011 Norway attacks, expressed admiration for Geert Wilders and the Party for Freedom.
 Wilders immediately distanced himself strongly from Breivik.

 On 28 July 2015, Vienna's prosecutors' office launched a probe and lodged calls for criminal proceedings against Geert Wilders for allegedly comparing the Quran to Mein Kampf, after Tarafa Baghajati had accused him of hate speech and denigrating religious teachings.

 In October 2020, Turkish President Recep Tayyip Erdoğan sued Wilders after he posted a series of tweets against Erdoğan and urged NATO to take Turkey out of the bloc.
 Dutch Prime Minister Mark Rutte said that a legal case "against a Dutch politician that could possibly even lead to a curtailment of freedom of expression is not acceptable."

+Wilders election win 2023 drew praise from right-wing figures across Europe, including Marie Le Pen of France's National Rally and Santiago Abascal of Spain's Vox party.

 Personal life

-According to a profile in Elsevier Weekblad Wilders was in a short-lived marriage at the age of 20.
+Wilders was in a short-lived marriage at the age of 20.
 He has since been married to Krisztina Wilders (née Márfai), a former diplomat from Hungary of Jewish origin, since July 1992.

-Wilders is an agnostic, but he has stated that he thinks Christians "are my allies" and that they fundamentally should want the same thing.
+Wilders is an agnostic.